 Do you know addresses or have photos for these houses?

-1955 - The Bruce and Meg Laing House, 501 Ellsworth Road, Charlotte.
-Sold in 1988 to Charlotte and Mitchell Kearney, still the owners as of 2012.
+1955 - The Bruce and Meg Laing House, 501 Ellsworth Road, Charlotte NC.
+Sold in 1988 to Charlotte and Mitchell Kearney, still owners as of 2021.

-1956 - The James S. and Elizabeth Purcell III House, 206 Hillside Drive, Davidson NC.
+1956 - The James S. III and Elizabeth Purcell House, 206 Lorimer Road, Davidson NC.
 Designed with Marshall McDowell.
-Purcell, an English professor who came to Davidson in 1948 and subsequently became Dean of the English department, first saw flat-roofed Modernist houses in Florida and wanted one for himself.
-Sold to James N. Bartl and Dawn A. Blobaum.
-As of 2012 owned by John Ingle.
+Purcell, an English professor who came to Davidson in 1948 and subsequently became Dean of the English department, first sawflat-roofed Modernist houses in Florida and wanted one for himself.
+Sold in 2001 to James N. Bartl and Dawn A. Blobaum.
+Sold in 2016 to Raymond and Caroline Mones.

-1957 - The Richard Ryerson (Dick) and Martha B. Bernard House, approximately 405 Lorimer Road, Davidson NC.
+1957 - The Richard R. (Dick) and Martha B. Bernard House, approximately 405 Lorimer Road, Davidson NC.
 Traditional design.

 1957 - The Donald B. and Mary Whitaker (Idie) Plott House, 103 Hillside Drive, Davidson NC.
 Deeded in 1981 to son Thomas Plott.
-Sold to in 1983 Jeremiah Lee and Mary A. Putnam.
-Sold in 1992 to Mary A. Putnam Bailey, still the owner with husband Rox as of 2012.
+Sold in 1983 to Jeremiah Lee and Mary A. Putnam.
+Sold in 1992 to Mary A. Putnam Bailey.
+Sold in 2023 to Kristen and Mark Forbes.

 1957 - The Thomas Joseph (Tom) and Mary Lu Daggy House, 102 Hillside Drive, Davidson NC.
 Built by Floyd Ballard.
 2668 sf.
 First split-level ranch in Davidson.
 Full kitchen on both floors.
 According to their daughter Joan, Mary Lu selected the architect and made the construction decisions.
 The kitchen had the area's first in-wall oven, cook top, and maybe ice maker (the refrigerator had a large freezer on the bottom with ice maker - a novelty in 1957).
 There was an intercom (still there) and a heat pump, making it one of the first air conditioned homes in the area.
 Upon Tom's death, rented by the Daggy heirs for a few years.
 Sold in 2012 to Bud Younts.

-1958 - The Milton Tager House, 832 Paramount Circle, Gastonia NC.
-Said Cooler in 2012, "One of my early contemporary designs with unadorned rectilinear envelope."
-As of 2014, still owned by the Tagers.
+1958 - The Virginia and Milton E. Tager House, 832 Paramount Circle, Gastonia NC.
+1.77 acres, 3066 sf.
+Said Cooler in 2012, "One of my early contemporary designs with a unadorned rectilinear envelope."
+Deeded to heirs, who still owned it as of 2022.

-1960 - 2165 Sharon Lane, Charlotte.
-Commissioned 1959.
+1960 - 2165 Sharon Lane, Charlotte NC.
+Commissioned in 1959.
 Sold to Harold J. and Mildred Caldwell.
 Sold in 2006 to Caldwell Family Enterprises.
 Sold in 2011 to Robin B. and Bryan K. Mermans.
 Substantially altered in 2013 from Cooler's original design, bottom photo.

-1961 - The Doug Holbrook House, 4141 Arbor Way, Charlotte.
+1961 - The W. Douglas (Doug) and Betty Holbrook House, 4141 Arborway, Charlotte NC.
 Sold to Richard and Annette Gross.
-Top photo by David Nance from the 12/3/1963 Charlotte Observer.
 Sold in 2014 to Megan and Walter R. Louis.
+Top photo by David Nance for the Charlotte Observer, 12/3/1963.

 1962 - The William and Dorothy Scantland House, 4000 Beresford Road, Charlotte NC.
 Traditional design.
 Contrary to what you see above, this house was NOT designed by Cooler.
 According to Cooler in 2012, Stedman Shropshire used Cooler's seal without his permission.
 Said Cooler, "this house was not designed, reviewed, or produced by my business and those are definitely not my initials."
 Built by Vinroot.
 Sold in 1994 to Justine and David Tobin.
 Photo of seal by Justine and David Tobin.
 Sold in 2013 to Heather and Alexander H. Byrd.